SuyashGupte/wastonx-knowledge/wastonx_knowledge.md

 Harness the watsonx.ai AI studio to build models to generate various content types such as ideas for marketing and sales campaigns, emails, blogs, social media posts, automated reports, scripts and more.
 And with watsonx.governance, monitor your models for accuracy, drift and bias.

 ### Get chatbots up and running quickly
-Deploy chatbots for your business quickly with IBM watsonx Assistant™, a conversational AI application powered by large language models (LLMs).
+Deploy chatbots for your business quickly with IBM watsonx Assistant, a conversational AI application powered by large language models (LLMs).
 Take advantage of its intuitive user interface to create AI-powered voice agents and chatbots.
 Deliver automated self-service support across channels and touchpoints, enabling seamless integration with the tools that power your business.

 ### Enable developers to code efficiently
 Enhance developer productivity with AI-recommended code based on natural language inputs or existing source code.
-With IBM watsonx Code Assistant™, you can help reduce coding complexity to enable development teams to focus on driving value for the business.
+With IBM watsonx Code Assistant, you can help reduce coding complexity to enable development teams to focus on driving value for the business.

 ### Reinvent customer experiences with your data
 Use your business data to create enhanced customer experiences.
 Build, train, tune and deploy your own models on watsonx.ai and integrate them into your existing chatbots to help deliver contextual responses.
-With the IBM watsonx.governance™ toolkit for AI governance, you can consistently monitor your models for accuracy, drift and bias.
+With the IBM watsonx.governance toolkit for AI governance, you can consistently monitor your models for accuracy, drift and bias.

 ### Unlock insights and uncover trends hidden in your data
 Use the watsonx.ai AI studio to build AI models to analyze vast data sets and extract valuable insights from documents, customer interactions and security incidents stored on the watsonx.data data store or anywhere else.
 Tap into the generative AI capabilities of models built on watsonx.ai to help uncover patterns and anomalies—so you can make precise forecasting and predictions tailored to your needs.